 Vio-lence (1985-1993): a Thrash Metal band from San Francisco, USA.

-io-lence started under the name The Death Penalty by guitarists Phil Demmel and Troy Fua, who quickly completed the line-up with Jerry Burr (vocals; who was replaced a year later with Sean Killian), Eddie Billy (bass; soon after replaced with Deen Dell) and Perry Strickland (drums).
-Their debut Eternal Nightmare in 1988 on the 'Mechanic' label featured Robb Flynn taking over from Fua, along with it becoming a minor hit by reaching the US top 200 for a month; the band also received some notoriety with the spin off single release featuring the cute catalog number of "Vomit 1".
+tarting under the name The Death Penalty by guitarists Phil Demmel and Troy Fua, Vio-lence quickly completed the line-up with Jerry Burr (vocals; who was replaced a year later with Sean Killian), Eddie Billy (bass; soon after replaced with Deen Dell) and Perry Strickland (drums).
+This line-up had changed by the time their debut Eternal Nightmare arrived in 1988 on the 'Mechanic' label featured Robb Flynn taking over from Fua, along with it becoming a minor hit by reaching the US top 200 for a month; the band also received some notoriety with the spin off single release featuring the cute catalog number of "Vomit 1".

 See All... ⏬